-Given its size, Vence has relatively many chapels.
-Most are located on the outskirts of the city and in very varied condition.
-Some are even used for private storage or garages.
+Considering its size, Vence has relatively many chapels.
+Most are on the outskirts and in very mixed condition.
+Some are even used for private storage or as garages.

 This chapel is the largest and most attractive chapel in Vence.
-Centrally located, just a few hundred meters from Place Grand Jardin on the ancient Roman road to Castallane, it is within easy walking distance if you are only in Vence for a short visit.
+Very centrally located, just a few hundred meters from Place Grand Jardin, on the old Roman road to Castallane, it’s an easy walk if you’re only in Vence for a short visit.

-The chapel’s origins date back to the 13th century and have since been extended to its present appearance in 1614.
+The chapel dates back to the 13th century and was later expanded into its current appearance in 1614.

 Iconic colorful dome

-It has a very beautiful dome and a bell tower, which is decorated with colorful glazed tiles.
-Due to its distinctive and beautiful appearance, the chapel has almost become a landmark for Vence.
+It has a very beautiful dome and a bell tower, decorated with colorful glazed tiles.
+Thanks to the chapel’s striking and lovely look, it’s become something of a landmark for Vence.

-The chapel was named La Chapelle Pénitents Blancs in 1560 when the fraternity took over as a starting point for their humanitarian work to serve the poor and the sick.
+The chapel was named La Chapelle Penitents Blanc in 1560, when the brotherhood took it over as a base for their humanitarian work—serving the poor and the sick.

-In connection with the expansion of the chapel in 1614, a sacristy and the now iconic dome were added.
-The chapel also gained status as a historical monument in 1944.
+As part of the 1614 enlargement, a sacristy and the now-iconic dome were added.
+The chapel also gained Historic Monument status in 1944.

-Inside, the chapel has retained its beautiful glazed mosaic tile floor and along three of the walls there are wood panels and rows of seats – a very classic piece of furniture for the Pénitents Blancs chapels.
-You will also find a marble altar from 1887, as well as the remains of a fresco painting on the wall above the lectern.
-Back in 1905, a series of paintings from the 17th century also hung here, including Jesus’ descent from the cross.
-These are kept in the cathedral today.
+Inside, the chapel has preserved its beautiful glazed mosaic tile floor, and along three of the walls there are wood panels and pews—a very classic layout for Penitents Blanc chapels.
+You’ll also find additionally, a marble altar from 1887 and the remains of a fresco on the wall above the pulpit.
+Back in 1905, there was also a series of 17th-century paintings here, including the Descent from the Cross.
+These are kept in the Cathedral.

-Through expropriation in 1905, ownership changed hands from the Church to the city of Vence.
-The city has since renovated the chapel and today it is used for temporary exhibitions in collaboration with the Musee de Vence.
+Ownership changed hands via expropriation in 1905, from the Church to the town of Vence.
+Since then, the town has renovated the chapel, and today it’s used for temporary exhibitions in partnership with the Musée de Vence.

 Free entry.